-In cooperation with HES and Midlothian Council in September the Trust supported the Civic Trust's 'Doors Open Day 2022' initiative and successfully organised a number of guided walks which demonstrated continuing great local interest in Mavisbank and attracted over 40 participants with a further 20 expressions of interest.
+In September 2022 the Trust capitalised on previous successful events by supporting the Scottish Civic Trust's annual 'Doors Open Day' initiative and organised a number of guided walks.
+These demonstrated the continued local interest in Mavisbank and attracted over 40 people with a further 30 people on a waiting list.